Amos47/2400/Chapter 1.md

 ![GDP](./Images/gdp_1997_2015.PNG)

 Figure MD tells an interesting story.
 Not only are services contributing to GDP at a higher level than is manufacturing, but serives appear to be more robust and almost recession-proof.
 The 2008-2009 economic downturn (the _Great Recession_ as some are calling it) saw the economy as a whole (blue line) take a precipitous drop, with manufacturing and extraction taking big dives, but the Services industry as a whole was barely affected.
 Real estate and Finance took a hit (yellow line), but services overall were almost unchanged.
+It appears that the service industry is a good place to be.

 Theme 3) Does this (technology/service/data/etc.) either shrink input or grow output or both?
 If neither, is there any value to it?
 The short answer is no. That's the medium and the long answer as well.